QuaziSamiha/Learn_Learn_Learn/Laan_Pos.md

 By tracking SKUs, the store knows how many Gala apples (1 lb) are left or if they need to reorder Fuji apples.

 ---

+## Inventory

+- The term "inventory" refers to the collection of goods, materials, or products that a business keeps on hand for the purpose of production, resale, or usage.
+The meaning can vary slightly depending on the context